A lot is cooking for ECTA members in June! Here a glimpse of what to expect:

-On Tuesdays EUIPO’s Academy offers webinar courses of 30 to 60 minutes.
+The EUIPO’s Academy offers webinar courses every Tuesday.
 These sessions are open to all and a live chat with the speakers will be made available.
-Please note that the recorded webinars are available via the same link 2 days after the broadcast.
+Please note that the recorded webinars are available on the EUIPO learning portal after the broadcast.

 Visit the Academy's Calendar to access the webinars and see the latest updates for the upcoming months.

-On the EUIPO Learning Portal you can also find the following recently published eLearning courses:
+On the EUIPO Learning Portal you can also find the following eLearning courses:

 For further information please visit the Academy's Learning Portal